Classic Cluster Singleton

 Assume that we need one single entry point to an external system.
 An actor that receives messages from a JMS queue with the strict requirement that only one JMS consumer must exist to make sure that the messages are processed in order.
 That is perhaps not how one would like to design things, but a typical real-world scenario when integrating with external systems.

-Before explaining how to create a cluster singleton actor, let’s define message classes and their corresponding factory methods which will be used by the singleton.
+Before explaining how to create a cluster singleton actor, let’s define message classes

 -